shenghaoyuan/AnonymousCAV24/README.md

 # End-to-end Mechanized Proof of a JIT-accelerated eBPF Virtual Machine for IoT

 This repository contains the version of the verified JIT + HAVM presented in the CAV24 submission 1579.

+_considering this anonymized repository can not be downloaded, we provide two zip files(jit.zip and compcert-arm-bin.zip)_

 ## Installation
 This repo relies on several existing projects